Time Tracking vs. Productivity Intelligence: What's the Difference?

 The market for employee monitoring and workforce analytics tools has grown significantly in recent years, accelerated by the shift to remote and hybrid work.
 As a result, many organizations found themselves reaching for the most accessible solution: time tracking software.

 Time tracking tools are easy to understand, simple to deploy, and produce clear outputs: hours logged, time on task, and clock-in and clock-out.
 For organizations focused primarily on payroll accuracy or basic attendance, they serve a function.
+But for those trying to actually understand performance, develop their people, and make better management decisions, time tracking leaves a wide gap.
+And that gap has a name: productivity intelligence.

 Understanding the difference between these two categories is not just an academic exercise.
 It directly shapes the quality of decisions leaders can make about their teams.